 The film wastes no time setting the story up and begins with the birth of Nanak.
 The film traces Nanak’s journey to become one with God, and how he becomes the Guru Nanak.
 Skilfully crafted, the audience never once sees Nanak’s face, in keeping with the tradition.
 Using CGI, Guru Nanak has been portrayed from the back, surrounded by a halo of divine light.

 What deserves a special mention is the lack of dialogue in the film.
 Instead, the makers decided to convey Guru Nanak’s thoughts, emotions and ideas through shabads, which are short songs.
-Music plays a prominent role, with soulful hymns and sufi melodies interspersed throughout the film.
-The highlights of the film remain the music and selected performances by cast members.
+Music plays a prominent role, with soulful hymns and Sufi melodies interspersed throughout the film.
+The highlights of the film remain the music and selected performances by the cast members.
 With sound design by Oscar winner Resul Pookutty and a soul-stirring background score by Tuomas Kantelinen, Guru Nanak comes to life with the shabads.
-Sung by legendary Padma awardees, Pandit Jasraj and Bhai Nirmal Singh, the songs are moving.
-The plot is sound, and traces Guru Nanak’s life as Nanak, a young boy and takes us to the point where he becomes the Guru Nanak.
-Another aspect which is commendable is the set design, which was realistic and slightly reminiscent of Jodhaa Akbar.
-Arif Zakaria, Adil Hussain and Tom Alter deliver short, but refined performances.
+Sung by legendary Padma awardees, Pandit Jasraj and Bhai Nirmal Singh, the songs are extremely moving.
+The plot is sound and traces the life of Guru Nanak as a young boy and takes us to the point where he becomes the Guru Nanak.
+Another aspect that is commendable is the set design, which was realistic and slightly reminiscent of Jodhaa Akbar.
+Arif Zakaria, Adil Hussain, and Tom Alter deliver short, but refined performances.